IELTS Grammar Topic -Finite Verbs and Infinitives

 Voila, now you know about INFINITIVES.

-Now, I know that you have a better understanding of Finite Verbs and Infinitives.
-By the end of the lesson, you would have realised that learning Grammar is not Rocket-Science.
+I hope this lesson has provided you with a better understanding of Finite Verbs and Infinitives.
+By now, you would have realised that learning Grammar is not Rocket-Science.
 It’s easy and not as challenging as it seems.
 Remember, there is a hidden logic behind everything and most of the times the underlying structure is not complicated.
 That being said, for IELTS test-takers, it is imperative(crucial) that you know Grammar.
 This is true for anyone who desires a score a band 7 or higher in IELTS.